29 World Book Day Activities for Schools

 4. Create a willow A repeated decorative design. plate for a book – each children can choose their favourite.
-Use our free lesson to To assist somebody with a task. you.
+Use our free lesson to help you.

 Access all our lessons with a no obligation 7 day free trial!

-5. Use our lesson to create a clay model of your favourite character from a book, or create a clay tile of a favourite scene from a story.
+5. Use our lesson to create a clay model of your favourite A person in a book, play or film. from a book, or create a clay tile of a favourite scene from a story.

 6. Bake things mentioned in your favourite books and have a Great British Book Off.

-7. Create a quiz about you class book and have pupils vote on the answers.
+7. Create a quiz about you class book and have pupils A choice or preference towards a motion, decision or candidate for an election… on the answers.

 8. Make a stop start animation to show the story of a book you’re reading.